 When it comes to lunchtimes, it's time to think beyond the Cheddar and honey roast ham.

 Falafel is a real winner when it comes to a vegan diet.
-You can pop them in a wrap with tzatziki and rocket or serve on rice with pickled cabbage.
-And leftover roasted vegetables from Sunday lunch go wonderfully in our veggie quesadillas (just make sure you use vegan cheese).
+You can pop them in a wrap with houmous and rocket or serve on rice with pickled cabbage.

-Curries, both Thai and Indian are going to become your new best friend, as are your spice cupboard and condiments.
+Curries, both Thai and Indian, are going to become your new best friend - as are your spice cupboard and condiments.
+Stock up on lentils as you can throw these into everything from pasta sauces to soups and dhals.

 Don't forget chilli - a meaty favourite, it can very easily be turned into a vegan dinner.
 This recipe uses broad beans and kidney beans plus all those favourite spices to create an amazing depth of flavour.
 It's served with cauliflower rice to make the dish lighter, but you could also opt for traditional rice.

 And don't think that a vegan diet doesn't mean you can't serve burgers.
-These quinoa and beetroot burgers are perfect for getting the kids involved.
+These vegan bean burgers served with crispy baked courgette chips are easy to whip up and perfect for getting the kids involved.
 Get them to help mash all the ingredients together and shape into burger patties.

-This parsnip, fruit and nut cake uses sunflower spread instead of butter and no eggs, so definitely a weekend winner.
+This parsnip, fruit and nut cake uses dairy-free sunflower spread instead of butter and no eggs, so definitely a weekend winner.
 If you're having people round for dinner and want a quick and easy vegan dessert then look no further than this kiwi lime sorbet.
-It's made with only three ingredients and will be a refreshing end to dinner.
+It's made with only three ingredients and will be a refreshing end to your meal.